syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.NETCORE/animation.md

 {% endhighlight %}
 {% endtabs %}

+{% endif %}

 N> Only the pointer of the Linear Gauge can be animated individually, not the axis lines, ticks, labels, ranges, and annotations.
 You can refer this [link](https://ej2.syncfusion.com/aspnetcore/documentation/linear-gauge/pointers#pointer-animation) to enable only pointer animation.

 ![Linear Gauge with Animation](../linear-gauge/images/animation.gif)